FBIAA Memorial College Fund

 Available to Children and Spouses

-The FBIAA MCF provides college scholarships to the children and spouses of FBI Agents who have passed away while actively employed by the FBI or within one year of retiring from active service.
-The cause of death of these agents can be line of duty including those deaths from 9/11 certified illnesses, an accident, illness, or natural causes.
+The FBIAA MCF provides college scholarships to the children and spouses of FBI Agent members who have passed away while actively employed by the FBI or within one year of retiring from active service.
+The cause of death of these agents can be line of duty, including those deaths from 9/11 certified illnesses, an accident, illness, or natural causes.
 The FBIAA MCF currently pays 75% of the student’s college tuition and expenses, including room, board, books and a one-time laptop allowance.
-Students attend the college of their choice and remain eligible as long as they maintain full-time status and continue in good standing.
+Students attend the college or trade school of their choice and remain eligible as long as they maintain full-time status and continue in good standing.

-As of April 2023, there are 95 children of FBI Agents who will be eligible for the FBIAA MCF, but not yet of college age.
-There are 12 children of 9/11 deceased agents who have not participated in the FBIAA MCF to date but are eligible should they decide to pursue an associate’s or bachelor’s degree or attend a trade school.
+As of early 2025, there are approximately 90 children of FBI Agents who will be eligible for the FBIAA MCF, but who are not yet of college age or who have not participated in the FBIAA MCF to date but are eligible should they decide to pursue an associate’s or bachelor’s degree or attend a trade school.

 Our Impact